Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- <span style="color:#d32f2f; font-weight: bold;">***Important:*** I am currently fully committed to ongoing projects within our research group and have no availability for any external discussions or collaborations.
-To protect intellectual property and maintain research quality, please kindly direct all inquiries and collaboration requests to my supervisors.
-Thanks for your understanding!</span>
+- <span style="color:#d32f2f; font-weight: bold;">***Important:*** I am currently fully occupied with ongoing research projects within our group.
+To protect intellectual property and maintain research quality, I have **no availability** for any form of external discussions or any other cooperation.
+Thank you for your understanding!</span>
 - *2025.08*: I start my Ph.D. journey at AIM Group, CUHK EE.

 <span class='anchor' id='publications'></span>